veltzer/demos-lang-bash/src/exercises/phonebook/exercise.md

 phonebook, then will receive a phone number and will update that entry to this phone number.
 7. exit - will exit the applcation with a "success" return code.

-Technical instructions:
+Technical instructions
-1. Use select for the menu.
+* Use select for the menu.
-2. Use exit to exit the application.
+* Use exit to exit the application.
-3. Use PS3 env var to customize the prompt.
+* Use PS3 env var to customize the prompt.
-4. Create an empty phonebook if one doesnt exist.
+* Create an empty phonebook if one doesnt exist.
-5. Only hardcode the name of the phonebook file ONCE in your application.
+* Only hardcode the name of the phonebook file ONCE in your application.
-6. Use case for handling the user input.
+* Use case for handling the user input.
-7. Use /dev/null to avoid unneccessary output from tools you are using.
+* Use /dev/null to avoid unneccessary output from tools you are using.
-8. The phonebook should be stored on the HARD DRIVE.
+* The phonebook should be stored on the HARD DRIVE.